zachtrong/SDL_Tetris/README.md

 scripts/run.bat

 # Note
-Project uses smart pointer and various advanced techniques So be careful to understand before implement
+Project uses smart pointer and various advanced techniques known as design pattern So be careful to understand before implement